Prizrak Brigade: Organization

-In 2015, a far-left military political unit composed of internationalist volunteers called "Interunit" was built inside the Prizrak Brigade, and was operational until 2017.
+In 2015, a far-left military political unit composed of internationalist volunteers called "Interunit" was built inside the Prizrak Brigade, and operated until 2017.
 The emblem of the unit was that of the International Brigades of the Spanish Civil War.
 The bulk of the unit's volunteers came from Spain and it was commanded by an Italian fighter called "Nemo".
 By 2019, the foreigners mainly operated as part of the Prizrak Brigade's Unit 404 and the Biryukov-Markov Unit.
-The latter, alternatively called the "Volunteer Communist Detachment", is mostly composed of Communists and commanded by Pyotr Biryukov.
+The latter, alternatively called the "Volunteer Communist Detachment", was mostly composed of Communists and commanded by Pyotr Biryukov.

-The Prizrak Brigade also includes many individuals claiming Cossack heritage, resulting in it being nicknamed the "Antrastsit Cossacks".
+The Prizrak Brigade also includes many individuals claiming Cossack heritage, resulting in it being nicknamed the "Antratsit Cossacks".

 War crimes

-A former Ukrainian POW of the Prizrak Brigade told Amnesty International that his captors had brutally tortured him and other prisoners, including through daily beatings, near-starvation, and the stabbing as well as shooting of body parts.
+A former Ukrainian POW of the Prizrak Brigade told Amnesty International that his captors had brutally mistreated him and other prisoners, with daily beatings, near-starvation, and stabbing and shootings.
 The group also forced prisoners to read confessions on Russian TV.